Ihre Katze uriniert viel? Das steckt dahinter

 Behave

 If your cat urinates a lot, you should not ignore the animal's psychological state when making a diagnosis.
 If you do not notice any major changes in the amount of urine in the litter box or in the amount of water it drinks, but your cat urinates in various places in the house, this could indicate marking behavior.
 It is noticeable that these are usually small splashes of urine and not large puddles.
 Cats usually urinate while standing against clearly visible objects such as plant pots.
 Unneutered tomcats often mark their territory.
 But stressed or anxious cats also tend to mark.
-They do this to draw attention to themselves, for example if they have moved or have had kittens.
+They do this to draw attention to themselves, for example when they have moved or have had kittens.

 If your cat eats it, she may not be able to process it and will excrete it again.
 In the worst case, it will affect her sensitive digestion.
 You should feed her several small portions.

 Since the animal has certain nutritional needs, namely good nutrients, fat and protein, it is best to change the food.
-Make sure it has a high meat content and lots of wet food.
+Make sure that it has a high meat content and lots of wet food.
 Here, nutritional supplements are advisable, as they are designed to fatten up undernourished and weakened cats and eliminate deficiency symptoms.
 You can feed dry food in small amounts from time to time.
 But always make sure that there is enough water available.
 If your pet is picky or still does not have much of an appetite, stimulate it with tuna or a few treats on top of the wet food.

 Important for diagnosis: Which symptoms indicate which disease?